-Following intake, receipt of notice, or a complaint of an alleged violation of Lackawanna College's nondiscrimination policy, the Title IX Coordinator47 engages in an initial assessment, which is typically one to five (1-5) business days in duration.
+Following intake, receipt of notice, or a complaint of an alleged violation of Lackawanna College's nondiscrimination policy, the Title IX Coordinator engages in an initial assessment, which is typically one to five (1-5) business days in duration.
+If circumstances require, the President or Title IX Coordinator will designate another person to oversee the process below should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable or unable to fulfill their duties.

 The steps in an initial assessment can include:

-- The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - The Title IX Coordinator works with the Complainant to ensure they have an Advisor. - The Title IX Coordinator works with the Complainant to determine which of three options to pursue: A Supportive Response, an Informal Resolution, or an Administrative Resolution. - If a Supportive Response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
-An Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later, if desired. - If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution, and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - If Administrative Resolution is preferred, the Title IX Coordinator initiates the investigation process and determines whether the scope of the investigation will address: - Incident - A potential pattern of misconduct - A culture/climate issue48 - In many cases, the [Title IX Coordinator] may determine that a Violence Risk Assessment (VRA) should be conducted by the [insert name of team] as part of the initial assessment.
-A VRA can aid in ten critical and/or required determinations, including: - Interim suspension of a Respondent who is a threat to health/safety
+- The Title IX Coordinator reaches out to the Complainant to offer supportive measures. - \ The Title IX Coordinator works with the Complainant to ensure they have an Advisor. - The Title IX Coordinator works with the Complainant to determine which of three options to pursue: A Supportive Response, an Informal Resolution, or an Administrative Resolution. - If a Supportive Response is preferred, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation.
+An Administrative Resolution process is not initiated, though the Complainant can elect to initiate it later, if desired. - If an Informal Resolution option is preferred, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution and may seek to determine if the Respondent is also willing to engage in Informal Resolution. - If Administrative Resolution is preferred, the Title IX Coordinator initiates the investigation process and determines whether the scope of the investigation will address: - o Incident - o A potential pattern of misconduct - o A culture/climate issue - o The Title IX Coordinator has the discretion to modify these procedures as necessary to address a culture/climate complaint, including the fact that a named complainant may not be available, or that specific respondents may not be identified.
+Where a program, department, or division is being investigated, administrators are typically named "respondents" on behalf of the program, and are responsible for implementing remedies, but may not be held responsible for misconduct unless there is evidence of intentional disparate treatment.